- User Community

 The Polar Geospatial Center (PGC) uses NRT MODIS imagery to flag significant polar events, this information is used task higher resolution imagery.
 PGC also harvests MODIS NRT imagery to add to its collection of satellite imagery supporting researchers and logistics groups in the polar science community.
 Timely data is used to support the U.S. Antarctic Program (USAP).
 The images are used to plot new courses for the U.S. Coast Guard icebreaker and fuel and cargo ships bringing supplies to McMurdo Station, the American research station on Antarctica.
 Daily images are crucial to chart a safe course around the drifting icebergs and through the sea ice that covers McMurdo Sound.
 The images are also being used by scientists who are tracking the movement of the icebergs.

 As LANCE can create an image of an event such as a major fire the same day it happens, the images are ideal for news and outreach.
-Rapid Response provides regular images of storms, fires, and other events as they happen to the NASA Public Affairs Office and the media.
+Rapid Response provides regular images of storms, fires, and other events as they happen to NASA's Public Affairs Office and the media.
 MODIS Rapid Response images have been featured in major newspaper and television networks across the world.
 NASA’s Earth Observatory web site posts regular MODIS images of significant events around the world in the Natural Hazards section and as Image of the Day.
-MODIS Rapid Response images have also appeared on the NASA portal, the Goddard Space Flight Center (GSFC) home page, and on Goddard TV.
+MODIS Rapid Response images have also appeared on NASA's web portal, Goddard home page, and on Goddard TV.